w3nl/clickr/README.md

 You can check if the value is the same you expected, and you can set a new value.
 Both are optional.

-## Click
+## Event
-The last test will scroll to an element, and click on an element.
+The last test will scroll to an element, and trigger an event on an element, e.g. click.

 ## Results
 When you run a test, you receive in your Devtools console a result, e.g.